TonysCousin/cda0/README.md

 The agent shown in the video clip above is operating at level 5, which includes 6 randomized neighbors, and is the highest level defined.
 The levels are described in more detail at the top of the [environment code](simple_highway_with_ramp.py).
 Since Ray generates a large amount of log info, and this program contributes some key info to the log as well (all written to stdout), you may prefer to capture all that in a file for future reference.
-To capture all the stdout as well as stderr info, while simultaneously watching it scroll on the terminal window, you can use a command like this:
+To capture all the stdout as well as stderr info, for improved debugging, while simultaneously watching it scroll on the terminal window, you can use a command like this:
+`python -u cda0_tune.py 5 > >(tee ~/tmp/log) 2> >(tee -a ~/tmp/log) >&2`

 #### A note about difficulty levels
 At one point, I was playing with the application of curriculum learning, which opened up a whole rabbit hole of interesting research.